o3de/o3de.org/content/docs/user-guide/assets/builder/_index.md

 With **Python Asset Builder**, you can create custom process jobs for assets produced in content creation tools such as Maya and Houdini, or any source asset type with a known file format.

-To use Python Asset Builder you must enable the [Python Asset Builder Gem](/docs/user-guide/gems/reference/script/python/python-asset-builder).
+To use Python Asset Builder, you must enable the [Python Asset Builder Gem](/docs/user-guide/gems/reference/script/python/python-asset-builder).

 ## Python Asset Builder implementation